 Heather was then linebred to her nephew, Sue Carter’s Ch.
 Rothesby Sholwood Snow Hawk, a Crufts group winner.
 Just three dog puppies resulted when I was desperate for a bitch!
 The self gold Anton was retained and is enjoying a very successful show career.
 He won his first CC & BOB at Crufts 2013, aged just 2 years, with Natasha taking the bitch CC and her daughter Portia winning best puppy.
 Anton quickly completed his title and then repeated his Crufts win in 2014, taking the CC there again in 2016.
 He now has 12 CCs with 8 BOBs, a Group 3 and also 13 reserve CCs.
 In 2014 he was Top Borzoi and Ryazan was Top Breeder.

 Natasha and Anton were then mated to produce our J litter, from which Juliet has been retained.
 Both parents are sixth generation homebred in an unbroken line of a dual CC winning dog (Byron) followed by five champions.
 Juliet has now extended this champion line by another generation, gaining her title at just over 2 years old to become our youngest ever champion.
-Her brother Joshua, owned by Julie and Graham Smith, is also a CC winner and sister Julianna has won a reserve CC for owner Marilyn Dollan.
+Sister Julianna won the CC at Crufts this year for owner Marilyn Dollan and also has a reserve CC.
+Their brother Joshua, owned by Julie and Graham Smith, is another CC and reserve CC winner.

 Our next mating of Phoenix to Ch.
 Danielle produced just one puppy, Katalinka, owned in partnership with Dee Roth-Brown.
 Katalinka also gained her title at just over 2 years of age and then we sadly lost her following a gastric torsion, a great blow to our future breeding plans.